 If you see this after your page is loaded completely, leafletJS files are missing.

 In countries where good quality wood is abundant, people developed outstanding skills to use this material in construction.
-History has shown that in the hands of artisan wood becomes as hardy and durable construction material as stone and bricks.
+History has shown that in the hands of artisans, wood becomes just as hardy and durable a construction material as stone and bricks.

-Stave construction is not exactly architecture style but rather a specific construction solution, which is repeated in many churches – buildings which had to be large, representative and long lived.
+Stave construction is not exactly architecture style but rather a specific construction solution, which is repeated in many churches – buildings that had to be large, representative, and long-lived.

-In well constructed stave church the wooden construction rests on massive sill frame, which stands on the top of stone foundation.
-If the material is well prepared and construction is well made, the building stands for many centuries.
-The name of building comes from staves – massive corner posts.
+In well constructed stave church the wooden construction rests on a massive sill frame, which stands on the top of a stone foundation.
+If the material is well prepared and the construction is well made, the building stands for many centuries.
+The name of the building comes from staves – massive corner posts.

-Other parts of structure – walls and roof – also required much skills.
-Norse people acquired this knowledge in long centuries of intense ship building and construction of longhouses.
-Integral part of stave churches is exquisite woodcarving – paragon of Norse design.
+Other parts of the structure – walls, and roof – also required many skills.
+Norse people acquired this knowledge in long centuries of intense shipbuilding and construction of longhouses.
+An integral part of stave churches is exquisite woodcarving – a paragon of Norse design.

 Church building "program"